A guide to the best fashion stores Paris has to offer

 It is little wonder that people come from far and wide for a weekend of shopping in Paris – from its Belle Époque department stores and art deco arcades to blockbuster fashion boutiques, vintage finds and gleaming concept stores, it’s arguably the best city for shopping in the world.

-Ahead of the Olympics this July – when all eyes will turn to the City of Lights – we deep-dive into the best fashion stores Paris has to offer, collated with input from some of the city’s most stylish and design-conscious residents.
+As fashion week arrives in the city, we deep-dive into the best fashion stores Paris has to offer, collated with input from some of its most stylish and design-conscious residents.

 The best fashion stores Paris has to offer